RECOGNITION OF PRIOR LEARNING

-This policy applies to all Safety Training Awards qualifications; however qualifications that require an external examination will still require the learner to take the examination.
+This policy applies to all relevant qualifications; however qualifications that require an external examination will still require the learner to take the examination.

 Recognition of Prior Learning (RPL) is a method of assessment (leading to the award of a qualification) that considers whether learners can demonstrate that they can meet the assessment requirements for a unit through knowledge, understanding or skills they already possess and do not need to develop through a course of learning.